 Cancer of the larynx sometimes spreads to the lymph nodes in the neck.
-Lymph nodes are small bean shaped glands that we have throughout our bodies including the head and neck area.
+Lymph nodes are small bean shaped glands.
+We have them throughout our bodies including the head and neck area.
 They are often the first place cancer cells spread to when they break away from a tumour.

-To try to get rid of the cancer, your surgeon will remove some or all the neck lymph nodes during your surgery to remove the cancer.
+To try to get rid of the cancer, your surgeon will remove some or all the neck lymph nodes during your surgery.
 Surgery to remove the lymph nodes in the neck is called a neck dissection.

 Your surgeon might not know if there are cancer cells in your lymph nodes before you have surgery.
 So in this case, your surgeon will suggest removing the lymph nodes closest to the cancer.
 They send the nodes to the laboratory to check them for cancer cells.